learn-academy-2022-charlie/week-1-assessment-IrvingCyberGarcia/interview-questions.md

   Your answer: In my experience the logical operators that will return a boolean value are: ===,an ==.

-  Researched answer: boolean values are equality operator that compare one value to the other and compare both to say if the statement is tru or false.
+  Researched answer: boolean values are equality operator that compare one value to the other and compare both to say if the statement is true or false and uses logical operators and, or and not.